1945 Virginia State Trojans football team

 The 1945 Virginia State Trojans football team was an American football team that represented Virginia State College as a member of the Colored Intercollegiate Athletic Association (CIAA) during the 1945 college football season.
-In their 12th season under head coach Harry R. Jefferson, the team compiled an 8–0–2 record (6–0–1 against CIAA opponents), won the CIAA championship, and defeated in the Piedmont Tobacco Bowl.
+In their 12th season under head coach Harry R. Jefferson, the Trojans compiled an overall record of 8–0–2 record with a mark of 6–0–1 against CIAA opponents, winning the CIAA title, which was determined by the Dickinson System.
+Virginia State defeated in the Piedmont Tobacco Bowl Classic.
+The team played home games at Rogers Athletic Field in Petersburg, Virginia.